 For a detailed guide on how to implement in a larger range of network applications, refer the following article: Tesira Network Infrastructure.

 This application is implemented as a smaller scale setup with converged control and AVB networks as shown in the diagram.
 In this approach, the Server and the AMP will share audio over an AVB connection.
+Alternately, this setup could be done with a direct AVB connection between the TesiraFORTÉ and TesiraAMP-4175R with the control network sharing a network switch that would not require AVB.

 - AVB-capable network switch